-For 2-Rated projects with a status of completed:
+For 2a-Rated projects with a status of completed:

-- a) Beginning in the second year after project completion, and through the 15-year retention period, completion of an annual compliance certification regarding habitability and rent and income targeting from owner during term of retention period.
-Supporting documentation, available for Bank review, must be maintained by the owner. - b) The Bank will review the owner certifications on household incomes, rents, and financial viability.
+- a) Beginning in the second year after project completion, and through the 15-year retention period, completion of an Annual Compliance Certification (ACC) and/or Annual Compliance Certification/Periodic Monitoring Report (ACCPMR) regarding habitability and rent and income targeting from owner during term of retention period.
+Supporting documentation, available for Bank review, must be maintained by the owner. - b) The Bank will review the owner certifications on household incomes, rents, and financial viability of the project, including whether the project is current on its property taxes and loan payments, its vacancy rate, and whether it is in compliance with its commitments to other funding sources.
 Biennial submission and Bank review of household income and housing payment documentation, as well as information regarding financial viability of the project including taxes, loan payments, and compliance with other funding sources.
-The sampling plan used includes 100 percent of the projects in this category once every two years (i.e. 50 percent will be alternated every other year).
-And, based on the current supplied rent roll, supporting documentation, including third-party move-in/qualification income documentation and/or lease agreements will be submitted and reviewed based on the risk-based sampling plan determined by the Bank.
-Currently, this is 20 percent of the units that have moved in since the last report and 20 percent of the units that have not turned over. - c) Site visit, including a review of the files, at least every other cycle, but only once every four years.
-See Section L.
+The sampling plan used includes 100 percent of the projects in this category once every two years (i.e., 50 percent will be alternated every other year).
+And, based on the current supplied rent roll, supporting documentation, including third-party move-in/qualification income documentation and/or lease agreements will be submitted and reviewed based on the risk-based sampling plan determined by the Bank a) Beginning in the second year after project completion, and through the 15-year retention period, completion of an Annual Compliance Certification regarding rent and income targeting from owner during term of retention period.
+Supporting documentation, available for Bank review, must be maintained by the owner.

-For 1- and 3-Rated projects with a status of completed:
+For all other projects with a status of completed: